multiversx/mx-exchange-sc/dex/pair/safe-price-mechanism.md

 These endpoints allow querying prices based on elapsed time (in seconds) rather than rounds, making the system robust to block duration changes.

+**Note:** The timestamp offset endpoint (`getSafePriceByTimestampOffset`) does not have a default value.
+It must be provided as a parameter.

 #### 3. Timestamp-to-Round Conversion

 The mechanism includes dedicated logic to find equivalent rounds for given timestamps: